Is Wrongful Death a Civil or Criminal Case in Arizona?

 • Personal representative of the deceased individual

 Wrongful death can result from both unintentional and intentional conduct.
-Common types of wrongful death lawsuits include car accidents, workplace accidents, medical malpractice, defective products, premises liability and criminal acts.
+Common types of wrongful death lawsuits include car accidents, workplace accidents, defective products, premises liability and criminal acts.

 Wrongful death is not a crime.
 Instead, in a civil suit, the prosecuting party can request financial compensation for costs related to the deceased as well as the surviving family.